devi-prasad/fast-track-c/readme.md

+## Fast-Track-C
-# Becoming a Pragmatic Programmer in the C Language
+## Becoming a Pragmatic Programmer in the C Language

 C is the programming language of choice in many computing fields.
 The small size of the language, its straightforward machine model, minimal or no abstraction